twardoch/fonttools-opentype-feature-freezer/mac-os-x-system-font-replacer/README.md

 Requirements
 ------------

-Please install the fontTools/TTX package from https://github.com/behdad/fonttools/
+This tool is written in Python 2.7 and requires the fontTools/TTX package from https://github.com/behdad/fonttools/

 Credits
 -------